OpenFeature Java SDK

 OpenFeatureAPI.getInstance().setProvider(LocalProvider());

-// registering a named provider
+// registering a provider to a domain

-OpenFeatureAPI.getInstance().setProvider("clientForCache", new CachedProvider());
+OpenFeatureAPI.getInstance().setProvider("my-domain", new CachedProvider());

-// a client backed by default provider
+// A client bound to the default provider

 Client clientDefault = OpenFeatureAPI.getInstance().getClient();

-Client clientNamed = OpenFeatureAPI.getInstance().getClient("clientForCache");
+Client domainScopedClient = OpenFeatureAPI.getInstance().getClient("my-domain");

-Named providers can be set in a blocking or non-blocking way.
+Providers for domains can be set in a blocking or non-blocking way.
 For more details, please refer to the providers section.

 Eventing

 Events allow you to react to state changes in the provider or underlying flag management system, such as flag definition changes, provider readiness, or error conditions.
-Initialization events (PROVIDER_READY on success, PROVIDER_ERROR on failure) are dispatched for every provider.
-Some providers support additional events, such as PROVIDER_CONFIGURATION_CHANGED.

 Please refer to the documentation of the provider you're using to see what events are supported.